-Just like getting a hangover from drinking alcohol, taking illegal drugs can lead to experiencing negative after-effects sometimes known as a ‘comedown’ or ‘crash’ which are the feelings experienced as the drug wears off.
-The type of effects experienced during this period depend on the type of drug(s) used.
-They might include feelings of depression, insomnia, extreme tiredness, irritability, and anxiety just to name a few and this can last anywhere from a few hours to a day or so after initially taking the drug.
-This is different to withdrawal effects (a sign that a person is addicted).
+Just like getting a hangover from drinking alcohol, taking illegal drugs can lead to experiencing negative after-effects sometimes known as a ‘comedown’ or ‘crash’.
+These are the feelings experienced as the drug wears off.
+The type of effects experienced during this period depend on the drug(s) used.
+They might include feelings of depression, insomnia (inability to sleep), extreme tiredness, irritability, and anxiety just to name a few.
+This can last anywhere from a few hours to a day or so after initially taking the drug.
+It is different to withdrawal effects (a sign that a person is addicted).

 People can also become physically and/or psychologically dependent on (addicted to) drugs, especially if they use regularly.
 They can develop tolerance, meaning that they need to take more of the drug to get the same effect.

-The lifestyle of many people who are drug dependent (addicted to a drug) is difficult and often stressful and can lead to:
+The lifestyle of many people who are drug dependent (addicted) is hard, stressful and can lead to:

 - Involvement in crime.